riteshkumar2008/snake-game/README.md

 # snake-game
-This is my first and last git repository.
+This is my first and last git repository for this month.
+Narrator - Ritesh Kumar